 There are often ways to get some relief.
 The first step is to know what’s going on and why it’s happening.

 What happens: Over time, uncontrolled diabetes harms your nerves.
 If it damages your vagus nerve, which stimulates muscles that move food through your digestive system, digestion can slow down or stop.
 That can lead to heartburn, nausea, bloating, and feeling too full after you’ve eaten.
 Doctors call this gastroparesis.
 The most common cause is diabetes, but it sometimes also affects people with nervous system disorders, like Parkinson’s disease (see below) and multiple sclerosis.

 What helps: The most important thing is to manage your blood sugar, bringing it to the target range your doctor recommends.
 For the gastroparesis itself, cut down on fatty or high-fiber foods, and carbonated drinks.
 Eating smaller amounts of food throughout the day may help, too.

 2. Heart Failure

-What happens: People with chronic heart failure can lose muscle mass, as well as fat and bone, leaving them frail.
+What happens: People with advanced heart failure often struggle with nausea, poor appetite and weight loss.
+They can lose muscle mass as well as fat.
 Causes include swelling of the bowel wall, which prevents the absorption of nutrients, and liver or kidney disease that can result from heart failure.
 They may lead to nausea.
 Once the wasting process starts, poor nutrition can make it worse.

 What helps: It can help to eat small meals more often.
 And it’s important to limit salt and fluids in order to avoid swelling and worsening shortness of breath.

 What happens: The condition itself doesn’t affect your gut.
 But your medicine might.
-If you take some pain-relieving drugs, such as ibuprofen or naproxen, for too long, that can cause stomach ulcers.
+If you take some pain-relieving drugs, such as ibuprofen or naproxen, for too long, that can cause gastritis, and in high doses, lead to stomach ulcers.
 Stronger prescription medicines called opioids have constipation as a side effect.

 What helps: Talk with your doctor about your medicines.
 And get some exercise.
 It’s good for your joints, as long as you stick with activities that aren’t jarring.
 (For instance, choose a hike instead of a jog.)
 Being active helps keep your bathroom habits regular.